federicodiluca/NetCore-Docker-Easy/README.md

 # DotNet, SqlServer, SonarQube & Docker
 Demo CRUD Web App, using .NET 6, Sql Server and SonarQube for testing Docker integration.

-Make sure you're using the project *Docker-Compose* as startup project in Visual Studio and your [Docker Desktop](https://www.docker.com/products/docker-desktop) is updated!
+Make sure you're using __*Docker-Compose*__ as startup project in Visual Studio and your [Docker Desktop](https://www.docker.com/products/docker-desktop) is updated and running!

 ## Database (Sql Server instance)